Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

 Some people think it’s dangerous and difficult drilling in the Arctic.

 Drilling in the Barents Sea is little different from the rest of the Norwegian continental shelf, where we been safely exploring for oil for nearly 50 years.
 130 wells have already been drilled in the Barents Sea, with no serious incidents.
-Even so, we have upgraded our emergency preparedness significantly.
+Even so, we upgraded our emergency preparedness significantly.

 Some people think the technology isn’t good enough to explore safely so far north.